PabloDinella/tg-list/README.md

 A Telegram groups, channels and bots aggregator.
 This is a remake of [tg-list-old](https://github.com/PabloDinella/tg-list-old), using JavaScript stack.

 This is my main pet project right now.
-I will use it to practice my coding skills and any other aspect concerning the journey of creating a product (even though this is a toy project).
+I will use it to practice my coding skills, new tech, and any other aspect concerning the journey of creating a product (even though this is a toy project).

 ## Things I want to learn/accomplish with this project